First-post-Newtonian quadrupole tidal interactions in binary systems: Moment transformations and translational equations of motion

 \section{Moment transformations and translational equations of motion}

 We present here the formulae that relate the body-frame multipole and tidal moments and the global-frame multipole and tidal moments.
+Such formulae were first derived by Damour, Soffel, and XU \cite{DSX1,DSX2,DSX3,DSX4} (see, in particular, Sec.~VD of Ref.~\cite{DSX2}).
 They are derived by requiring the equivalence of the body- and global-frame metrics in the body's buffer region $\mc{B}^A$.
 More specifically, one substitutes the expansions of the body-frame potentials (\ref{potA}) and the global-frame potentials (\ref{potgtidal}), along with the coordinate transformation (\ref{xt}), into the tensor transformation law for the metric (\ref{gtransf}), using (\ref{metric}) to express the metrics in terms of the potentials in both coordinate systems.
 Matching coefficients of the resultant multipole expansions gives the moment transformation formulae.
-Having used the body-frame gauge conditions (\ref{bfgauge}) to eliminate the wordline-data functions $\alpha_A$ and $\beta_A$, one finds that the transformation formulae involve only the various moments and the CoM worldlines $z_A^i$.
+Having used the body-frame gauge conditions (\ref{bfgauge}) to eliminate the worldline-data functions $\alpha_A$ and $\beta_A$, one finds that the transformation formulae involve only the various moments and the CoM worldlines $z_A^i$.
 A more detailed account of the procedure is given in RF \cite{RF} Sec.~V.

-In after presenting the various moment transformation formulae in Secs.~\ref{bfmult_gfmult},\ref{gfmult_gftidal}, and \ref{gftidal_bftidal}, we show in Sec.~(\ref{team}) how to use them to arrive at the translational equations of motion for an $N$-body system.
+After presenting the various moment transformation formulae in Secs.~\ref{bfmult_gfmult}, \ref{gfmult_gftidal}, and \ref{gftidal_bftidal}, we show in Sec.~(\ref{team}) how to use them to arrive at the translational equations of motion for an $N$-body system.

-Note that \emph{all} the quantities appearing below (moments and worldlines) are treated as functions of the global time coordinate $t$ (with the argument supressed).
-Any quantities originally defined as functions of the body-frame time coordinate $s_A$ (like the body-frame moments or the worldlines $z_A^i$) can be converted to functions of $t$ by using the coordinate transformation (\ref{xt}) at $y_A^i=0$, which gives \be s_A=s_A^0(t)=t-c^{-2}\alpha_A(s_A)\big|_{s_A=t}+O(c^{-4}). \ee This change of variables does affect the forms of any equations presented here (or elsewhere in the paper), as we use $f(s_A)$ and $f(t)$ to denote the same quantity.
+Note that \emph{all} the quantities appearing below (moments and worldlines) are treated as functions of the global time coordinate $t$ (with the argument suppressed).
+Any quantities originally defined as functions of the body-frame time coordinate $s_A$ (like the body-frame moments or the worldlines $z_A^i$) can be converted to functions of $t$ by using the coordinate transformation (\ref{xt}) at $y_A^i=0$, which gives \be s_A=s_A^0(t)=t-c^{-2}\alpha_A(s_A)\big|_{s_A=t}+O(c^{-4}). \ee This change of variables does affect the forms of any equations presented here (or elsewhere in the paper).
+It is important to note that our use of $f(s_A)$ and $f(t)$ to denote the same physical quantity differs from the convention of (e.g.) RF.
+There, symbols are used to denote functions of a particular variable, not physical quantities, and $f(s_A)$ and $f(t)$ would be different physical quantities.